qiime2/docs/README.md

    aws s3 sync build/html s3://docs.qiime2.org/<build-version> --delete
    ```

-5. If this build should be the default version accessible from https://docs.qiime2.org, modify the HTTP redirect in ``publish-assets/index.html`` to point to this build's version. **Note:** The default version should be the latest public release of QIIME 2.
+5. **Optional:** If this build should be the default version accessible from https://docs.qiime2.org, modify the HTTP redirect in ``publish-assets/index.html`` to point to this build's version.

+   **Note:** The default version should be the latest public release of QIIME 2.
 Development version builds can be uploaded but should not be redirected to.

-6. Upload the modified ``publish-assets/index.html`` file:
+   i.
+Upload the modified ``publish-assets/index.html`` file:

    ```shell
    aws s3 cp publish-assets/index.html s3://docs.qiime2.org/
    ```

-7. Commit the modified ``publish-assets/index.html`` file and submit a pull request.
+   ii.
+Commit the modified ``publish-assets/index.html`` file and submit a pull request.

 The build should now be available on the live site! :beers: